Villa and house rentals in Orlando

 Home to a multitude of theme parks and adrenaline-inducing attractions, Orlando knows how to have fun.
 Walt Disney World and Universal Studios Florida are globally famous, in addition to the buzzy Church Street District and a dizzying portfolio of world-class resorts.
 Yet while vibrant entertainment might be Orlando’s biggest claim to fame, you don’t need to look very hard to discover it’s also home to an array of other activities.
 Ecotourism experiences, manicured gardens, picnic-perfect parks, Victorian architecture, and family-friendly science centers are all part of this Central Florida city’s diverse make-up.

-When is the best time to stay in a vacation rental in Orlando?
+The best time to stay in a holiday rental in Orlando

 With 233 sunny days per year, it’s no wonder that Florida is called the Sunshine State.
 While it’s possible to take advantage of Orlando’s outdoor offerings year-round, keep in mind that summers are not for the faint of heart: July’s average is a sweltering 92 degrees Fahrenheit, and the subtropical climate means dense humidity.
 The most pleasant weather is from February to May, when the temperature is consistently in the mid-70s.
 Good walking shoes, breathable clothes, and a just-in-case poncho for surprise showers are staples for a prepared wardrobe.
 One other important weather note: Fall is hurricane season.